AncientToaster/load-simulator/readme.md

 Load simulator consists of the following files and folders:

 + **initializer.sh**: A simple shell script that starts the main program loop.
-+ **core-loop.sh**: The main program loop, which assigns an ID to the script run and invokes the individual simulation components
++ **core-loop.sh**: The main program loop, which assigns an ID to the script run and invokes the individual simulation components (located in `/scripts`):
     + **cpu.sh**: Starts two CPU workers, each of which generates variable amounts of load.
 The run time for CPUJ1 (480 to 720 seconds) determines the overall run time for the iteration
     + **disk.sh**: Writes a few large files to disk, sleeps, then removes them.
     + **network.sh**: Downloads various web assets, sleeps between each download, then removes all assets.